MartiHr/Spaceio/README.md

 Spaceio is a web application which stores data about space vehicles and presents them in an orderly manner.
 It was build by using REACT and FIRESTORE as base technologies.

-Installation guide is included in the README inside of the client folder of the application.
+Available scripts are included in the README inside of the client folder of the application.

 **_The base pages contain the following functionality:_**